LBPHacker/R316/manual.md

 | 31 to 29 | unused |
 | 28 to 0 | enable bit for the column or row of the corresponding index |

-Setting or clearing bits that correspond to columns or rows that do not exist have no effect.
+Setting or clearing bits that correspond to columns or rows that do not exist has no effect.

 ### `char0even` register: character #0 odd columns